tdviet/fedcloudclient-old/README.rst

    $ pip install fedcloudclient

-- Get a refreshed access token from Check-in according to instructions from FedCloud `Check-in client <https://aai.egi.eu/fedcloud/>`_.
+- Get a new access token from Check-in according to instructions from FedCloud `Check-in client <https://aai.egi.eu/fedcloud/>`_.

 - Check the validity of the access token using *fedcloud* command: